Super-resolution Reconstruction of Single Image for Latent features: Experiments and Analysis

-In this section, LDDPM is experimentally compared with ESRGAN [Wang et al. \cite{DBLP:conf/eccv/WangYWGLDQL18},2018], ProgFSR [Kim et al. \cite{DBLP:conf/bmvc/KimKKK19}, 2019], SRFlow [Lugmayr et al. \cite{DBLP:conf/eccv/LugmayrDGT20}, 2020], SRDiff [Lin et al. \cite{DBLP:journals/ijon/LiYCCFXLC22}, 2022] and SR3 models on the CeleHQ dataset , as shown in Table \ref{tab:table3}.
-Where LDDPM, SRDiff, and SR3 are DDPM-based models, respectively, RRDB and ProgFSR are CNN-based models, ESRGAN is a (GAN)-based model, and SRFlow is a normalized Flow based model.
-From Table \ref{tab:table3}, it can be seen that LDDPM outperforms all the above models in terms of evaluation metrics, and it improves PSNR by 0.96 dB and SSIM by 2.31\% compared with the advanced SRDiff, indicating that LDDPM is able to generate High-quality and diverse HR images with strong uniformity with LR.
-As seen in Figure \ref{fig_6}, compared with other models, the LDDPM reconstructed images of the wrinkles on the forehead of the elderly and the hair of the woman look more natural and have rich details and textures.
+In this section, we compare the LDDPM, ESRGAN (Wang et al., 2018), ProgFSR (Kim et al., 2019), SRFlow, SRDiff (Li et al., 2022), GLEAN (Kelvin et al., 2021), LDM (Rombach et al., 2022), and SR3 models on the CelebA dataset, as shown in Table \ref{tab:table3}.
+LDM, SRDiff, and SR3 are DDPM-based models, while ProgFSR, ESRGAN, and GLEAN are GAN-based models, and SRFlow is based on normalized flow.
+In accordance with Table \ref{tab:table3}, LDDPM outperformed all other models in terms of the evaluation metrics.
+Compared to the advanced LDM model, LDDPM improves the PSNR, SSIM, and LR-PSNR of reconstructed images by 0.62, 0.042, and 0.98 dB, respectively, and decreases the LPIPS and DISTS by 0.042 and 0.009, respectively.
+Clearly, LDDPM can generate high-quality, diverse images that strongly align with HR images.

-In addition, LDDPM (43M) uses fewer model parameters than SR3 (98M) and SRDiff models (52M) and takes only about 20 hours to converge on the CeleHQ dataset, compared to 34 hours for SRDiff and 40 hours for SR3, indicating that LDDPM is training efficient and can be used with a smaller computational overhead of getting better performance.
+We visualized some model results on the CelebA dataset, as shown in Figure \ref{fig_6}.
+The elderly and female images reconstructed using the SRFlow model, which is based on normalized flow, are overly smooth.
+The images reconstructed using the GAN-based GLEAN model were relatively blurry, leading to an unrealistic perception.
+In contrast, the elderly and female images inferred by the DDPM-based SR3, SRDiff, and LDM models exhibit over-inference, such as the women's expressions and glasses of the elderly.
+Compared with other models, wrinkles on the forehead of the elderly and the hair of women reconstructed by LDDPM appear more natural, with rich details and textures.

+In addition, we compared the model parameters and prediction times.
+As shown in Figure \ref{fig_6_1}, our LDDPM model has fewer parameters and diffusion steps and requires less time for sampling.
+Although LDDPM uses more model parameters than the SRDiff model, it requires fewer diffusion steps and less time than SRDiff, indicating that LDDPM can achieve better performance at a smaller computational cost.
+Furthermore, when training on the CelebA dataset, LDDPM required only approximately 20 h to converge, whereas SRDiff required 34 h, SR3 required 40 h, and LDM required much longer (approximately one week) to converge.
+These outcomes indicate that LDDPM is efficient in training.

-As shown in Figure \ref{fig_7}, this paper visualizes the important detail pixels of the woman's face part in the HR image reconstructed by LDDPM with SR3 and SRDiff using histogram.
-It can be seen from Fig. \ref{fig_7} that LDDPM can learn more regular feature distribution to capture good detail and texture features and obtain better performance.
+As shown in Figure \ref{fig_7}, we calculated the pixel details of the facial features in the HR images reconstructed by LDDPM, SR3, LDM, and SRDiff using histogram and PSNR metrics.
+The grayscale histogram of LDDPM is smoother and the PSNR is higher, indicating that LDDPM not only generates images of higher quality but also preserves more facial details.

-\subsection{Ablation experiments}
+\subsection{Ablation Experiments}